 \subsection{Articulatory Words}

-People can have oral communication difficulties based on different reasons; one example is the treatment of larynx cancer via surgery, after which it is probable that the patient has considerable vocal impairments.
-One practical solution to facilitate this issue is to benefit from silent \lq speech\rq\ recognition \cite{wang2013word,wang2014preliminary,wang2012whole}: this technology uses facial data (such as lips and tongue movements) in order to recognise the person's voiceless uttered words or phrases \cite{wang2014preliminary}.
+People can have oral communication difficulties based on different reasons; one example is the treatment of larynx cancer via surgery, after which it is probable that the patient has significant vocal impairments.
+One practical solution to facilitate this issue is to benefit from silent \lq speech\rq\ recognition \cite{wang2013word,wang2014preliminary,wang2012whole}: this technology uses facial data (such as lips and tongue movements) to recognize the person's voiceless uttered words or phrases \cite{wang2014preliminary}.
 The required motion information can be captured by attaching Electromagnetic Articulograph (EMA) sensors to the person's articulators such as lips and tongues \cite{yunusova2009accuracy}.
-The problem is to reliably classify the uttered word from this movement data.
+The given task is to classify the uttered word from this movement data reliably.

 For our experiments, we use the articulatory dataset from \cite{wang2013word}, which consists of EMA data related to $25$ words uttered by different native English speakers.
-For the motion capture process, $12$ EMA sensors are used to capture the 3D information ($X$, $Y$ and $Z$ positions) of various facial organs as time series data.
-As it is explained in \cite{wang2013word}, the sensors are placed at different parts of forehead, lips and tongues shaping up $36$ available features, out of which we use $9$ specific dimensions for our classification task collected from markers on the tongue tip, the upper lip and lower lip.
-More precisely, we used the 3D spatial data ($X$, $Y$ and $Z$) related to the tip of tongue (T1), upper lip (UL) and lower lip (LL) which results in $9$ features in total \cite{shokoohigeneralizing}.
-Hence the classification task can be characterised as categorising $25$ classes of different words using $575$ sample of data which are represented based on $9$ motion-based features.
+For the motion capture process, $12$ EMA sensors are used to capture the 3D information ($X$, $Y$, and $Z$ positions) of various facial organs as time series data.
+As it is explained in \cite{wang2013word}, the sensors are placed at different parts of forehead, lips, and tongues shaping up $36$ available features, out of which we use $9$ specific dimensions for our classification task collected from markers on the tongue tip, the upper lip, and lower lip.
+More precisely, we used the 3D spatial data ($X$, $Y$, and $Z$) related to the tip of the tongue (T1), upper lip (UL) and lower lip (LL) which results in $9$ features in total \cite{shokoohigeneralizing}.
+Hence the classification task can be characterized as categorizing $25$ classes of different words using $575$ samples of data which are represented based on $9$ motion-based features.